olivetahonsu/olivetahonsu/README.md

 - 👋 Hi, I’m @olivetahonsu
 - 👀 I’m interested in Data Science, Machine Learning and AI
-- I'm also interested in FrontEnd and BackEnd Development
 - 💞️ I’m looking to collaborate on any project on data science, AI and software development
 - 📫 You can reach me via olivetahonsu@gmail.com